ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Step 3: Run Autonoma E2E Tests on the Preview URL

-The GitHub Actions workflow looks like this:
+The GitHub Actions setup looks like this:

 name: Run Autonoma Tests